BotTech/terraform-aws-codebuild-gitlab-webhook/README.md

 The final step is to obtain an OAuth token.

-1. Create an [OAuth application in the Admin area] with `api` scope and an arbitrary Redirect/Callback URL.
+1. Create an [OAuth application in the Admin area] with `api` scope and a Redirect/Callback URL to a domain which you control.

+    > ⚠️ There should not be any third-party scripts, for example trackers and advertisements, at the URL used for the
+    > Redirect/Callback URL.
+Doing so can compromise the token and give third party full access to your GitLab account.

     > ℹ️ Take note of the `Application ID` and `Secret`.